aimms/language-reference/sparse-execution/execution-efficiency-cookbook/analyzing-and-tuning-statements.rst

 -  Are you using ordered sets?
 Reordering the elements in a set can slow execution significantly as detailed in :ref:`sec:eff.set.ordering`.

+If you want hands on experience with such examples, please check out the last chapter of the `AIMMS Academy <https://academy.aimms.com>`_ course "Execution Efficiency".
+In this course, concrete AIMMS 4.79 projects are offered to experiment with.

 .. _subsection:eff.tuning-stmts.for-stmt:

 Consider the Use of ``FOR`` Statements